 If you do not itemize deductions, you are entitled to a higher standard deduction if you are age 65 or older at the end of the year.
 You are considered 65 on the day before your 65th birthday.
-Therefore, you can take a higher standard deduction for 2000 if your 65th birthday was on or before January 1, 2001.
+Therefore, you can take a higher standard de-